-Laura Galluccio, Catherine Breislin (Badley Ashton, United Kingdom) English, Italian Level: Foundation Duration and formats: Classroom: 5 days CPD Points: 25
+Instructor: Laura Galluccio, Catherine Breislin (Badley Ashton, UK)

+Language: English, Italian Level: Foundation

+Duration and Classroom: 5 days formats:

 An understanding of the depositional origin, together with the post-depositional modifications, is imperative to the successful exploration and production of carbonate sediments, which hold more than 60% of the world's oil and 40% of the world's gas reserves.
 Although carbonate rocks present complexity, this course is designed to understand the basic principles of carbonate sedimentology, diagenesis and reservoir characterization while making it straightforward to grasp and integrate the information.